Rākei-hikuroa: Conflict with Kahuparoro

+After the battle, Rākei-hikuroa decided that he had to leave the region and asked his brother Rakaipaaka to accompany him, but the latter refused and Rākei-hikuroa prophesied he pai ra kia kore koe e puhia e te hau ("It would be well in future had you done so, that you would not have been blown away in the storm").
+Sometime later Rakaipaaka was defeated by Tu-te-kohi and forced to migrate south.

-After the battle, Rākei-hikuroa led his people south to Okurarenga on the Māhia Peninsula, where they stayed with a local chieftain, Kahuparoro.
+Rākei-hikuroa led around 150 of his people south to Okurarenga on the Māhia Peninsula, where they stayed with a local chieftain, Kahuparoro.
 When he heard about the Battle of Te Paepae o Rarotonga, Kahuparoro said that he wished to see the site of the conflict.
 Rākei-hikuroa gave him directions, asking only that he leave Tūpurupuru’s remains in peace.
 Instead, Kauparoro exhumed the remains and took them to Nukutaurua (also on the Māhia Peninsula), where he made fish hooks out of the shoulder bones.

 When Kahuparoro was fishing at Matakana Rock with Rākei-hikuroa’s son Tamanuhiri, he got a hāpuku on his line and as it fought against him, he joked that it had no chance of getting away and let slip that his hook had been made from Tūpurupuru’s bones.
 Tamanuhiri overheard and faked an injury, by punching himself in the nose and pretending to pass out, so that they would take him quickly back to shore.
 There he told Rākei-hikuroa what he had heard.
-Rākei-hikuroa ambushed Kahuparoro and his men the next morning as they were dragging their canoe into the water for more fishing and killed nearly all of them.
+Rākei-hikuroa ambushed Kahuparoro and his men the next morning as they were dragging their canoe into the water for more fishing or as they were setting out together to dig for fern root, and killed nearly all of them.
 This was known as the Battle of Nukutaurua.
 The survivors fled to Ngāti Kurapoto kin at Tarawera in the Ahimanawa Range, with Tūpurupuru’s bones, some of which they made into spears for hunting birds and burying the rest in their new village, which they therefore named Tūpurupuru.